SaraYasser28/Photoshop-Project/README.md

+### Image Processing Program

-This C++ code is an image processing program that allows the user to load an image, apply filters, and save the modified image.
-Here's a brief description of its functionality:
+This is a simple command-line image processing program that allows users to perform various operations on images, such as loading, flipping, applying filters, and saving.

- **Menu**: After loading the image, the program displays a menu with several options:
+#### Features:

+1. **Load Image**: Load a colored image file with supported extensions (.jpg, .jpeg, .bmp, .png, .tga).

-   - Flip Image: Allows the user to flip the image horizontally or vertically.
+2. **Flip Image**: Flip the loaded image horizontally or vertically.

-   - Apply Black and White Filter: Converts the image to black and white.
+3. **Apply Black and White Filter**: Convert the loaded image to black and white.

-   - Save Image: Saves the modified image with the same filename or a new filename.
+4. **Save Image**: Save the processed image with the same name or as a new file.

-   - Exit: Terminates the program.
+5. **Error Handling**: Proper error handling for invalid file names, missing extensions, unsupported extensions, and non-existent files.

+#### Notes:

+- Ensure that the image files you want to process are in the same directory as the executable or provide the full path to the file.
+- Supported image file extensions: .jpg, .jpeg, .bmp, .png, .tga.
+- This application requires the Image_Class.h header file for image processing functionalities.

+#### Author:

+[Sara Yasser], [put your name there]